aquasecurity/pipeline-enforcer-action/README.md

 1. Network calls - a list of all the network calls made during the pipeline execution.
 2. Repository filesystem changes - a list of all the changes that are made inside the repository file system (source code, package managers etc.) during the pipeline execution.
 3. Containers executions - a list of all the containers that were executed during the pipeline execution.
+4. Process executions - a list of all the processes that were executed during the pipeline execution.

 ### Suspicious Behavior Detection